gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/build-procedure.md

 The main trick that made the multi-platform build possible is [Docker](https://www.docker.com).

-Containers based on three docker images are used, one packing MinGW-w64 in a Debian 8, and two packing the basic system in Debian 7 (separate 32/64-bits containers).
-The more conservative Debian 7 was preferred to generate the GNU/Linux versions, to avoid problems when attempting to run the executables on older versions.
+Containers based on three docker images are used, one packing MinGW-w64 in a Debian 8, and two packing the basic system in Debian 8 (separate 32/64-bits containers).
+The more conservative Debian was preferred to generate the GNU/Linux versions, to avoid problems when attempting to run the executables on older versions.

 ### macOS

-#### Install Docker

-On macOS, install the boot2docker, following the official [Install Docker on macOS](https://docs.docker.com/installation/mac/) instructions.

 #### Install the Command Line Tools